OCA/geospatial/base_geolocalize_company/readme/DESCRIPTION.rst

 .. figure:: ../static/description/view_res_company_form.png

-This module is only useful in a multi-company context.
+This module is useful in a multi-company context.